+Participation in the following:

-Participation with the Year 12 Accounting Competition has an approximate cost of \$10.00
+- Accounting Competition approximate cost of \$10.00 - Accounting Forum for \$8.00

 Ancient History

 Ancient History provides opportunities for students to study people, societies and civilisations of the past, from the development of the earliest human communities to the end of the Middle Ages.
 Students explore the interaction of societies, and the impact of individuals and groups on ancient events and ways of life, and study the development of some features of modern society, such as social organisation, systems of law, governance and religion.